About

 life: her early days as a child in a family that was in love with the

-theatre; her marriage to actor Michael Williams; the joy she takes in
+theatre; her marriage to fellow actor Michael Williams and how she coped

 Filled with Dench's impish sense of humour, diamond-sharp